High Resolution Spots

 There are actually two things that are amazing about it:

 1. All they had to do was reverse the blueprint and no one would have said a word.
 The 'crossed Z's' symbol is used throughout Eastern religions as a symbol of peace, harmony or infinity, and was also used by early American Indians.
 Some critic could have called it a "reverse swastika", but that's pretty thin.
-I have a bunch of stuff on the subject on the swastika database page.
+There's more info on the Swastika Tour page.

 2. And, as if that wasn't bad enough, do we assume their architectural blueprints were aligned to north?
 What's particularly impressive is that they made sure the swastika was aligned at that perfect crosswise angle, just to make sure everybody knew they were imitating an official Nazi swastika, not the Hopi Indian symbol of the great god Thunderbird.